qilingframework/rtfd.io/docs/ida.md

 ![](img/ida12.png)

-- How about update CPU register.
+- How about updating CPU register.
 Right-click on Disassemble View or Register View and select `Edit Register`, right-click on the register, then select `Edit Value` to change it.

 ![](img/ida13.png)